fortierq/fortierq.github.io/_pages/research.md

 **Aspects of connectivity with matroid constraints in graphs** {: style="text-align: center;"}

 The notion of connectivity is fundamental in graph theory.
-We study in details a recent development in this field, with the addition of matroid constraints.
-We show that some important results extends to this new theory.
-In particular, we will focus on packing of paths and arborescences in highly connected graphs.
+We study a recent development in this field, with the addition of matroid constraints.
+We extend Menger's and Edmonds' packing theorems in this new theory.
+By finding a counterexample with more than 300 vertices, we disprove a recent conjecture from András Frank.
 {: .notice--primary}

 [**Manuscrit**](https://tel.archives-ouvertes.fr/tel-01838231){: .btn .btn--primary}  [**Soutenance**](/assets/soutenance.pdf){: .btn .btn--primary}